 Karate-do literally translated is, "the way of the empty hand".
 In essence, it does not require any equipment and is also practiced without footwear.
 This makes it easily accessible to all people without the need for expensive outlay in order to train.
-What you may purchase is of course the karate-gi and perhaps some protective pads depending on the style and nature of your classes.
-Advanced students might also seek to expand their skill-set to learn kobudo, using traditional weapons such as the Bo, Sai, Nunchaku, Tonfa and Kama.
+What you may purchase is of course the karate-gi (do-gi) and perhaps some protective pads depending on the style and nature of your classes.
+Advanced students might also seek to expand their skill-set by learning kobudo, using traditional weapons such as the Bo, Sai, Nunchaku, Tonfa and Kama.
 When it comes to traditional karate, any such equipment you do obtain has almost no ties to the latest fad designer brand culture normally associated with commercialised sporting goods.

 Firstly, it should be noted that the recommendations here are for the traditional karate-ka.
-Sports karate tends to be more commercialised, which is reflected in the availability of non-traditional styles and branding, particularly for the competitive sports kumite specialists.
+Sports and competition karate tends to be more commercialised, which is reflected in the availability of non-traditional styles and branding, particularly for the competitive sports kumite specialists.
 Such options tend not to be hard wearing enough for all-round training and are not considered here.

 There will come a time when you feel your karate gi should reflect the level of skill that you have reached.
 You might consider replacing those limp looking light weight pyjamas with something of more quality that shows your commitment to the art.
 But what will be a good replacement choice?
-Should you order a heavy grade gi from your club and leave it up to them?
+Should you order a heavy do-gi from your club and leave it up to them?

 There are numerous UK and international brands that supply medium to heavy weight do-gi that will last you a good many years.
 As you would expect, most manufacturers sell mass-produced off the shelf sizes.
 You could purchase according to your height measurement and just hope it all fits.
 If low cost is your main criteria, then choosing a generic brand will be perfectly adequate for you.
 There is not a lot of difference between them.
 Ordering a larger size and getting tailoring done to shorten the sleeve or leg length (or do it yourself) would be the way to go.
 However bear in mind that the stitching and finish will never be the same.
 You will notice that the design of a karate gi entails a certain style of multiple lined reinforced stitching for added strength.
-We are not all built the same and the fit of the gi also depends on its shoulder width, width around the arms/legs and proportional length of the top, etc.
+We are not all built the same and the fit of the do-gi also depends on its shoulder width, width around the arms/legs and proportional length of the top, etc.

-If you are after the very best fitting gi with the looks to match, the ultimate product by far is one that is fully tailor cut to your size requirements by the gi manufacturer.
+If you are after the very best fitting gi with the looks to match, the ultimate product by far is one that is fully tailor cut to your size requirements by the do-gi manufacturer.
 This will exactly cater to the look you are after, whether it be loose and roomy, slim cut, longer or shorter hanging tops, lower leg fit and length, etc. But where can you get such a suit?

 Well, you can get one.
 Its more expensive, as you can imagine and it'll take time to be made and..., it'll come from Japan.
 Why spend such money on a karate gi?
 Well you might consider how much money people spend on a new set of golf clubs, tennis rackets, cricket equipment, road/mountain bike, a wardrobe of fitness wear and designer trainers, etc. In thinking about the time and dedication you have given to your karate and your plans to hopefully progress to even greater heights, you might get a different perspective on it.
 No, it won't elevate your skill, more expensive sports equipment rarely does!
 But it will look the part, add a nice 'snap' to your techniques, provide a little more protection, maintain its shape wicking sweat away from your body and have greater longevity.
 Its more a matter of taking a little pride in your achievements and perhaps further enjoying this life pursuit.
 Its all subjective of course, but if such a thing interests you, feel free to have a look at the recommendations here.